-Israel Strikes Iranian Nuclear Facilities; Tehran Vows Retaliation
+Israel Strikes Iranian Nuclear Facilities as Tehran Vows Retaliation

-The escalation between Israel and Iran has heightened regional tensions and raised concerns about broader conflict in the Middle East.
+The escalation between Israel and Iran has heightened regional tensions, drawing in global powers and impacting civilian infrastructure and security.

 Key Facts

-- Israel conducted airstrikes on Iranian nuclear development facilities, with Tehran promising to retaliate.
+- Israel conducted airstrikes on Iranian nuclear development facilities, with smoke reported at the Arak heavy-water plant.

 What Happened